Lead the next generation of audio engineers

 The MEng is a fully accredited engineering course which combines professional electronics with audio and music technology.

-This course is identical to our MEng Music Technology Systems with a Year in Industry.
+Please note that this course is identical to our MEng Music Technology Systems.
 You can choose which title you graduate with, based on your own career interests.

 This course is fully accredited by the IET and counts towards the training requirements for Chartered Engineer (CEng) status.
 Our courses have been continually accredited for 25 years.